lsst-dm/dmtn-061/index.rst

 spatially constrained.
 However, it is also evident that echo-like artifacts are also generated in the image-space version which can be severe surrounding the brightest stars.
-These artifacts lead to a greater number of false positive detections (472 vs. 257 before merging;
-227 vs. 221 after).
+These artifacts lead to a greater number of false positive detections (472 vs. 257 before merging of positive and negative sources into a single footprint; 227 vs. 221 after).

 Efforts were made to ensure that masks and variance planes are correctly handled in the "pure" Fourier-space version of the algorithm, such that